 In the upper-right corner of each function page, you can choose the Language supported in the system from the drop-down list for better user experience.
-Once the language is chosen, the whole web page will be translated in the language.
+Once a language is chosen, the whole web page will be translated into the language that you preferred.